gem/global_exposure_model/README.md

 Note that the `main` branch could contain the work-in-progress of the next version of the model.

 ### How do I download the data for a given version?
-For each version, a realed zip file is availabe: release zip file downloads.
+For each version, a related zip file is availabe: release zip file downloads.

 ### Where can I find additional information on the defined building classes?

 The building classes defined within this exposure model follow the GEM Taxonomy convention.
 Please refer to the [GEM Taxonomy Glossary](https://taxonomy.openquake.org/) for additional details on taxonomy substrings.

-The building classes defined within this exposure model are mapped to corresponding vulnerability classes, as defined within the Global Vulnerability Model.
-Additional details regarding the vulnerability building classes can be found [here](https://gitlab.openquake.org/risk/global_risk_model/Vulnerability#%EF%B8%8F-building-classes).
+### Where can I find the models at the smallest available resolution?

+Please contact us at product@globalquakemodel.org